Housing Justice

 - Venice Dell is a 100% affordable and permanent supportive housing project that will create more than 140 affordable units dedicated to unhoused individuals, low-income artists, and other lower-income individuals and families.
 It has been in the works since 2016.

-- What is the purpose of the Venice Dell project?
+- What is the purpose of the project?

-- The Venice Dell community is being built in response to the Los Angeles housing crisis.
+- Venice Dell is being built in response to the Los Angeles housing crisis.
 More than 50% of Angelenos who rent are rent-burdened, and the median home price has reached nearly $1 million.

-- Where will the Venice Dell project be built?
+- Where will the project be built?

 - Has the project been fully approved?